 They were, however, careful not to offer the solution as only a SaaS product, aware that many users operate with an on-premises or hybrid deployment system of previous ERPs like NAV—often a legacy system that’s been in use for several years.

 Related Infographic: Why You Need to Replace Your Legacy ERP

 Cloud Adoption Among SMBs and What it Means for Them

-Dynamics 365 Business Central has been brought to market with this growth and SMB demand in mind.
+Dynamics 365 Business Central offers this kind of flexibility, and has been brought to market with this growth and SMB demand in mind.
 It’s one of the major reasons its chief boast is being able to use the ERP on Windows, Android, and iOS with a consistent experience.

 For SMBs looking at adopting a cost-effective cloud-based ERP system without the need for an on-premises application, Business Central fits the bill.

 For decision makers concerned about Microsoft’s cloud expansion and the potential effects on current on-premises systems, NAV isn’t going anywhere and those on older NAV systems can continue to use them as normal.
 Dynamics is the cloud successor to NAV and for the majority of new users will be the solution they use, but all the indications suggest that Microsoft is focusing on cloud-first, not cloud-only.

 This is simply a case of demand, with organizations are less willing to employ ERP systems which don’t accommodate the range of capabilities expected of a modern tech solution, and legacy systems which are either on-premises or only cater to a single service are becoming more undesirable to small businesses.